Casper-Smet/turing-route-66/README.md

 The plots belonging to the batch run can be seen in the Jupyter Notebook `Plotting.ipynb`.

 To update the documentation, the command `make html` needs to be run.
 The documentation can also be viewed on [Read The Docs](https://turing-route-66.readthedocs.io/en/latest/ "readthedocs.io").

+Python 3.8.X is currently not supported.
+It is recommended to run the simulation in Python 3.6.x or 3.7.x.